-- a new pedestrian and cycle bridge across Ross Creek linking the southern bank to Aplin Street, - refurbishment of the existing heritage rail bridge to provide for pedestrian movement linking with the Ceremonial Corridor. - c. improved pedestrian connectivity at Victoria Bridge, George Roberts Bridge and the Waterfront Promenade interface. - an articulated and diverse water's edge treatment that allows access to the water, seating and viewing areas, terracing and lookout decks and incorporation soft landscape treatments, - e. a shady pedestrian link from Victoria Bridge through Central Park, and - f. retention of existing shade trees and enhancement of Central Park including unique interactive play and fitness facilities which reflect the cultural character of the precinct.
+- a. a new pedestrian and cycle bridge across Ross Creek linking the eastern bank to Aplin Street, - b. refurbishment of the existing heritage rail bridge to provide for pedestrian movement linking with the Ceremonial Corridor, - c. improved pedestrian connectivity at Victoria Bridge, George Roberts Bridge and the Waterfront Promenade interface, - d. an articulated and diverse water's edge treatment that allows access to the water, seating and viewing areas, terracing and lookout decks and incorporates soft landscape treatments, - e. a shady pedestrian link from Victoria Bridge through Central Park, - f. a vehicle entrance via Saunders Street, intersection and drop-off facilities to service the integrated sports and entertainment centre, and - g. retention of existing shade trees and enhancement of Central Park including unique interactive play and fitness facilities which reflect the cultural character of the precinct.

-Built Form and Climate ResponsivenessDevelopment within the Culture and

-Entertainment Precinct will provide:
+Built Form and Climate Responsiveness Development within the Culture and Entertainment Precinct will provide:

-- a. development that display an iconic, contemporary and tropical Townsville building character, - a stadium and entertainment centre building to promote ground floor active uses to interface with plaza forecourts for year-round activity, - engaging edges that promote pedestrian interaction with the surrounding public realm, - an art gallery and concert hall which forms a distinctive cultural gateway to the city with an active ground floor retail and dining interface overlooking the waterfront, and - e. buildings heights up to 3 storeys for any buildings or structures in Central Park.
+- a. development that displays an iconic, contemporary and tropical Townsville building character, - an integrated sports and entertainment centre building to promote ground floor active uses to interface with plaza forecourts for year-round activity, - c. engaging edges that promote pedestrian interaction with the surrounding public realm, - an arts and culture centre which forms a distinctive cultural gateway to the city with an active ground floor overlooking the waterfront, and - e. low-rise buildings within Central Park up to 2 storeys.

-The delivery of a stadium is subject to the completion of a business case to determine scope, program and funding model in consultation with Local, State, Federal Government, regional and sports stakeholders.
+&lt;sup>38 The delivery of an integrated sports and entertainment centre is subject to the completion of a business case to determine scope, program and funding model in consultation with Local, State, Federal Government, regional and sports stakeholders.